-- Report any concerns about the conduct of any member of staff or volunteer to the Head as soon as possible - If an allegation is made against the Head, the concerns need to be raised with the Chair of Governor as soon as possible without the Head being informed.
-If the Chair of Governors is not available, then the LADO should be contacted directly.
-Allegations against a teacher who is no longer teaching should be referred to the police. - There may be situations when the Head or Chair of Governors will want to involve the police immediately, if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Head or Chair of Governors, they will contact the LADO on 01962 876364 or child.protection@hants.gov.uk as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to do so.
+- Report any concerns about the conduct of any member of staff or volunteer to the Head as soon as possible - If an allegation is made against the Head, the concerns need to be raised with the - Director with responsibility for safeguarding as soon as possible without the Head being informed.
+If the Director with responsibility for safeguarding is not available, then the LADO should be contacted directly.
+Allegations against a teacher who is no longer teaching should be referred to the police. - There may be situations when the Head or Director with responsibility for safeguarding will want to involve the police immediately, if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Head or Director with responsibility for safeguarding, they will contact the LADO on 01962 876364 or child.protection@hants.gov.uk as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to do so.